-As solopreneurs, we wear multiple hats everyday to keep our businesses going.
+As creative business owners, we wear multiple hats everyday to keep our businesses going.
 It's tough keeping up with client work, emails, meetings, blog posts, newsletters, social media, and finances on a daily basis.
-Now imagine doing all of that while also being on a relaxing, adventurous vacation...
+Now imagine doing all of that while also relaxing on vacation...
 Hah, yeah right!

 Lets get to it!
 Here's the golden list of everything I did to prepare my business for nearly a month of travel.